nolcut/FaaSr-Docs/docs/credentials.md

 - You need an API key from your provider to configure for use in FaaSr
 - How you obtain this will depend on your cloud provider.
-- Paste the API key under the name `OW_API.key` as a _Repository secret_ in your _FaaSr-workflow_ as per the instructions in the [workflow repo] documentation
+- Paste the API key under the name `OW_APIkey` as a _Repository secret_ in your _FaaSr-workflow_ as per the instructions in the [workflow repo] documentation

 ## Google Cloud